 Healthcare fraud against private insurers and government entitlement programs is estimated to cost the country $80 billion a year, according to the Federal Bureau of Investigation.
 If you are aware of a scheme using the healthcare system to defraud the U.S. government, you should seek advice from an experienced whistleblower attorney.
-At The Law Office of Jeremiah A. Denton III, we help people understand their legal options in exposing healthcare fraud.
+At Denton & Denton Attorneys at Law, we help people understand their legal options in exposing healthcare fraud.
 In some instances, it is possible to file a qui tam lawsuit where you assist the government in recovering lost funds and receive a share of the recovery.
 We also help you assert your rights under federal law to whistleblower protection so that your job remains secure or you receive appropriate compensation.
 Healthcare fraud hurts all Americans, especially senior citizens and the poor.
 By blowing the whistle on a dishonest healthcare provider, you can have a positive impact in this crucial area.

 Medicare and Medicaid are federal government programs designed to help vulnerable citizens — seniors citizens and the poor — access medical services.
 When fraudsters steal from these programs, they hurt the government’s ability to address crucial societal needs.
 According to the Department of Health and Human Services, Medicare fraud falls into three major categories of improper overpayment: